 # What's the license type?
-Does the package contain all source code?

 You can use UniWebView in all your projects with the same Unity ID exporting the final product.
 But if you need to use another Unity ID, you need to purchase another license.

-If you need the native side source code, we provide a Source Access for our main development repository.
+If you need the native side source code, we provide a Source Access License for our main development repository.
 We host this project and all its code on GitHub.
 With the Source Access License, your GitHub account will be added to our repository and you can access or modify the source code as you need.
 To purchase a Source Access License, check the price on our website (opens new window).

-You should observe the EULA of Unity Asset Store (opens new window) term.
-But by purchasing the Source Access, you will also have a Limited Redistribution License.
-It allows you to redistribute your own package with UniWebView as a dependency to other developers (that means you are developing an SDK or something else which does not target for "end users", but for other developers).
+You cannot do that under the standard EULA of Unity Asset Store (opens new window) term.
+But by purchasing the Source Access License, you also get a so-called Limited Redistribution License.
+It allows you to redistribute your own package with UniWebView as a dependency to other developers (or say, you are developing an SDK or something else which does not target to the "end users", but to other developers).
 In this case, you can redistribute UniWebView in binary format to third-party developers.

 - You are permitted to modify the source code, compile your own version and use the recompiled version in as many projects as you want, if these projects are owned by the same person or organization made the purchase.